Synthetify/synthetify-protocol/docs/docs/glossary.md

 ### Dept

-Debt consists of all minted tokens.
+Minting tokens adds debt to account as a shares in the debt pool.
+As total debt can change, debt of user can as well.

 ### Max debt

-After user debt exceeds max debt user can be liquidated
+After user debt exceeds max debt user can be [liquidated](#liquidation)

 ### Mint